pingidentity/terraform-provider-pingone/docs/resources/mfa_settings.md

 page_title: "pingone_mfa_settings Resource - terraform-provider-pingone"
 subcategory: "MFA"
 description: |-
-  Resource to create and manage a PingOne Environment's MFA Settings
+  Resource to manage the MFA settings for a PingOne environment.
 ---

 # pingone_mfa_settings (Resource)

-Resource to create and manage a PingOne Environment's MFA Settings
+Resource to manage the MFA settings for a PingOne environment.

 ~> Only one `pingone_mfa_settings` resource should be configured for an environment.
 If multiple `pingone_mfa_settings` resource definitions exist in HCL code, these are likely to conflict with each other on apply.